 You hear about people struggling to get pregnant.
 You think you can sympathize, understand how that must feel.
-Yet, nothing can prepare you for the gut-punching news that you’re a 1 in 8.
+Yet, nothing can prepare you for the gut-punching news that you’re a one in eight.
 Something that seems so basic and elemental to the human population is not going to come easy to you.

 Just a few months after I went off the pill, I had my annual OBGYN appointment.
 Thanks to the quick action of my practitioner, an ultrasound and blood work conclusively diagnosed me with PCOS (Polycystic Ovarian Syndrome).
 All of a sudden, over 10 years of struggling with female part-related issues culminated into a diagnosis.

 From the moment I began my period in sixth grade gym class (I know, right?), I struggled.
 My periods were irregular, I was all of a sudden diagnosed with hypoglycemia, my progesterone was super low, I had unexplained pain that led to laparoscopy surgeries, yet…no answers.
 Most ER doctors tried attributing my pain to PID (Pelvic Inflammatory Disease), but my mom and I knew that wasn’t it.
 After four years of hospitals, tests, and no answers, I took my birth control pack and resumed a somewhat normal life.

 I was started on Metformin right away to see if that would do the trick.
 One month into the medication with no noticeable changes, my doctor presented me with a few more options or a recommendation for a reproductive endocrinologist.
 I was done messing around, so I made an appointment with the endocrinologist.

 One could say it’s almost an out of body experience to be diagnosed with infertility and unable to conceive a child you have waited your entire life for.
 The feelings of emotional turmoil you endure is the equivalent to the steps of grief.
 In the end, you never truly recover.